http://restsql.org

 You can use this shortcut if you are using Tomcat, do not want restSQL Authentication or Authorization and Java Security Manager is disabled (the default for Tomcat).
 Add a Parameter entry that indicates your absolute path to your restsql.properties in your $TOMCAT_HOME/conf/context.xml, as in:

-<Parameter name="org.restsql.properties" value="/etc/opt/business/restsql/restsql.properties" override="false" />
+<Parameter name="org.restsql.properties" value="/etc/opt/restsql/restsql.properties" override="false" />

 That will override the default properties location in the web.xml of the WAR.